RedEminence/Etch-A-Sketch/README.md

 # EtchASketch

-A project made as a part of Odin Project's "Web development 101" course.
+An etch-a-sketch game made as a part of Odin Project's "Web development 101" course.